magicmonkey/lifxjs/Protocol.md

 If you have more than one bulb, you will get a packet for each bulb with the second address field changed to tell you which bulb the packet is referring to.

-The packet types (byte 33) which I've seen so far:
+The packet types (byte 32) which I've seen so far:

- * 0x03 seems to be an introduction packet, which you get when first discovering a network
  * 0x16 seems to be an on/off indicator
+ * 0x19 seems to be a name change indicator
  * 0x6b seems to be a complete status indicator

 ### Packet type 0x6b - Status response